teafrogsf/teafrogsf.github.io/_pages/about.md

 **My current research interest:**

 1. Are language models sufficiently **truthful, secure and efficient**?
 How can we design valuable mechanisms to ensure this (both theoretically and empirically)?
-2. To what degree is it theoretically justifiable to anthropomorphize language models?
-To what extent can anthropological methodologies and their underlying research problematics be applied to the study of language models?
-Are there significant divergences between inter-model communication and human-model interaction?
+2. To what degree is it **theoretically justifiable to anthropomorphize language models**?
+To what extent can **anthropological methodologies** and their underlying research problematics be applied to the study of language models?
+Are there significant divergences between **inter-model communication** and **human-model interaction**?
 3. Can **interpretability tools** enhance efficient RL training for language models?
 Can we **attack the reasoning process** or **find the inherent flaws** (if they exist) in reasoning models?
 How can we distinguish **different error modes** in various LLMs?
 Furthermore, can competitive-level problems (including Olympiad Informatics problems) or economical problems contribute to these studies?

 **Topics that may not be easy to get started in the short term, but I am still interested:**